 The Peacebuilding Unit implemented the African Peacebuilding Coordination Programme (APCP), which was supported by the Government of Finland, between 2007-2017.
 The APCP aimed at supporting enhanced coherence and coordination, across the peace, security, humanitarian, development and human rights dimensions in peacebuilding operations in Africa.
 Within this aim, the Programme worked in support of the attainment of just and sustainable peace in countries emerging from conflict, and it focused on three particular sub-objectives:

 - The development of local capacity and ownership for peacebuilding processes;

-|The African Peacebuilding Coordination Programme is funded by the Ministry of Foreign Affairs for Finland.|
+|The African Peacebuilding Coordination Programme was funded by Finland’s Ministry of Foreign Affairs.|